johnrieth-zz/johnrieth.github.io/_posts/2018-05-15-fun-with-service-workers-for-government.md

 ---
 layout: post
-title: Fun with Service Workers for Government
+title: Fun with service workers for government websites
 categories: design service-workers
 ---
 Service workers give developers to provide fast and offline experiences for users.
 [Progressive web apps](https://developer.mozilla.org/en-US/Apps/Progressive) use service workers and other web APIs to make web apps have a similar experience as native apps.
 I have created two examples using service workers with the [U.S. Web Design System landing page template](https://designsystem.digital.gov/page-templates/landing/).
 I used the template because I find it easy to work with and wanted to see how a government site might take advantage of service workers.